 - Sales tax permits.
 If you sell products that are subject to sales tax, you will need a permit to collect sales tax.
 Each state has different sales tax requirements.
 You may need sales tax permits in more than one state.

 - Business license.
 Many cities require businesses to obtain a business license each year.
-You’ll probably need a business license for each location where you have a physical presence such as an international fulfillment center.
+You’ll probably need a business license for each location where you have a physical presence, like warehouses and fulfillment centers.
 The cost of a business license varies.

 - Import license.
 You might need an import license to bring your products in from another country.